betaflight/betaflight/docs/Board - Omnibus F4.md

 ## Integrated voltage stabilizer (Omnibus F4 v1 only)

 It is integrated with voltage monitoring and always powered when VBAT is connected to battery.
-Because this is **Linear Stabilizer**, it has a tendency to overheat, especially on 4S.
+Because this is a **Linear Stabilizer**, it has a tendency to overheat, especially on 4S.
 Because of that, avoid powering too many devices directly to 5V pins on the board.
-RX receiver is (and board itself) is rather all it can do without overeating (150mA on 4S gives 1.5W of waste heat!).
+RX receiver (and board itself) is rather all it can do without overeating (150mA on 4S gives 1.5W of waste heat!).
 OSD, LED Strip and other devices should powered from separate BEC if voltage monitoring is to be enabled.

 ## LED Strip